Note: This GIF shows an earlier version of the app in action. New GIFs coming soon!

 How does this improvement work?

 Opteo looks at all of your keywords, checking for high-spend keywords with outlying CPA.
-If a keyword is doing much better than your CPA target, we'll recommend you Increase Bid.
-Efficiency might decrease, but clicks and conversions should rise.
-If a keyword is doing much worse than your CPA target, we'll recommend you Decrease Bid in an attempt to improve the CPA.
+If a keyword is performing much better than your CPA target, we'll recommend you Increase Bid to boost clicks and hopefully conversions.
+If a keyword is performing much worse than your CPA target, we'll recommend you Decrease Bid in an attempt to improve the CPA.

 You can edit the bid modifier by clicking Adjust.
 We'll provide you with statistics to inform your decision, including your ads' abs. top impression share and search impression share.

 - A keyword must have at least three conversions in the last 60 days to be considered by the algorithm.

 - If the CPA is really, really bad (3x your target), we'll recommend pausing the keyword instead.

 - We base recommended bid changes on the difference between the keyword CPA and the target CPA.